Privacy Policy - Ekata

 Metadata

-For marketing, promotion, and advertising purposes We have a legitimate interest in promoting our business.
-When we send electronic direct marketing communications, or when we tailor our advertising, we will obtain individuals’ prior consent if required in accordance with applicable laws General Communication Information
+Provide tailored business communication and marketing.
+We have a legitimate interest in promoting our business.
+When we send electronic direct marketing communications, or when we tailor our advertising, we will obtain individuals’ prior consent if required in accordance with applicable laws.
+General Communication Information

 Account Information